“Education is not the learning of facts, but the training of minds to think.” Albert Einstein

 “Our schools are, in a sense, factories, in which the raw products (children) are to be shaped and fashioned into products to meet the various demands of life.
 The specifications for manufacturing come from the demands of 20th Century civilization, and it is the business of the school to build its pupils according to the specifications laid down.”

-In today’s world, filled with constant disruption and innovations in every industry and sector, the education system has somehow managed to remain the same over the past few decades.
+In today’s world, filled with constant disruption and innovations in every industry, the education system has somehow managed to remain the same over the past few decades.

 Sure, the curriculum in schools may have expanded, but the fundamental way in which education is imparted to students remains unchanged.
 The striking similarities between schools and the factory model even to this day is uncanny.